GuillaumeShrp/COVID19-French-Centers-App/README.md

 - Bookmark centers ✔️
 - Check detailed center information ✔️
 - Refresh data base from server ✔️

 ### Get started !
 - Start Android Studio after downloading the project
 - Select `Open an existing Android Studio project` and pick this directory

+### Technical information:
+-    The App is connected to a remote REST API server (Thanks to clervercould.com for free access to their infrastructure).
+Data are stored into the remote server in JSON format
+-    The App contains two fragments (data list and database information)
+-    The App contains two activities (main activity and detail activity)
+-    In the data list the “car” icon means that the COVID-19 test is done via a drive and the “place” icon means that the test is done on location
+-    It is possible to mark a COVID-19 test center as a favorite.
+The information is stored is the shared preferences of the Android OS.

 ---
 ### Authors' quote